 Students who participate in the University of California Education Abroad program or UCDC program are responsible for all academic residence requirements as explained above.
 Students who participate in EAP or UCDC as seniors, the rule requiring 35 of the final 45 units in the college or school in which the degree is to awarded is modified to 35 of the final 90 units.
 Students must secure prior approval to use this modification and may graduate without returning to UCSB provided that they have satisfied all degree requirements by the end of their year abroad.
 Those who have any remaining degree requirements must return to UCSB to complete a minimum of 12 units on campus while fulfilling final degree requirements.

-At the time of graduation, students in the College of Engineering and the College of Letters and Science must have at least a 2.0 grade-point average in (1) all courses undertaken at the University of California (UC) except those graded passed/not passed; (2) all UC courses required and acceptable for the student's overall major program, both lower- and upper-division; and (3) all UC courses required and acceptable for the student's upper-division major program.
+At the time of graduation, students in the College of Engineering and the College of Letters and Science must have at least a 2.0 grade-point average in (1) all courses undertaken at the University of California (UC) except those graded passed/not passed; (2) all UC courses required for the student's overall major program, both lower- and upper-division; and (3) all UC courses required for the student's upper-division major program.

 Courses undertaken at any of the UC campuses (with the exception of UC Extension courses) are included in the computation of the grade-point average (GPA).
 UCSB courses taken by concurrent enrollment through Extension, beginning Fall 2000, will be included in UCSB's GPA.